COMP1005/COMP1005old2.github.io/episodes/prac01.md

 | Michael Palin | traveller, clean-shaven |

-The indenting indicates the start and end of each ``if_elif_else``` clause.
-Reducing the indent closes the clause, continuing the indent extends the included block.
+Indenting must be correct for this code to work!
 It can help to draw a ```flowchart``` to see/plan the flow of logic in your code.

 ```python
 #